AMWA-TV/bcp-003/best-practice-secure-comms.md

 The entity that is providing the API, for example:

 - a registry implementing IS-04 Registration and Query APIs
-- a Node implementing IS-04 Node API and IS-05 Connection API.
+- a Node implementing IS-04 Node API and IS-05 Connection API

 ### Client